westland-valhalla/retired-warrior/README.md

 ```

 And the say command would use the default voice.
-The say command is mostly available on Macs, Rasperry Pi will likley use the ```espeak``` command.
+The say command is mostly available on Macs, Raspberry Pi will likely use the ```espeak``` command.

 ```sh